cryptapi/woocommerce-cryptapi/README.md

 The CryptAPI plugin extends WooCommerce, allowing you to get paid in crypto directly on your store, with a simple setup and no sign-ups required.

-Currently accepted cryptocurrencies are:
+####Accepted cryptocurrencies & tokens include:

 * (BTC) Bitcoin
+* (ETH) Ethereum
 * (BCH) Bitcoin Cash
 * (LTC) Litecoin
-* (ETH) Ethereum
 * (XMR) Monero
+* (TRX) Tron
+* (BNB) Binance Coin
-* (IOTA) IOTA
+* (USDT) USDT

+among many others, for a full list of the supported cryptocurrencies and tokens, check [this page](https://cryptapi.io/pricing/).

+#### Auto-value conversion

-CryptAPI will attempt to automatically convert the value you set on your store to the cryptocurrency your customer chose.
+CryptAPI plugin will attempt to automatically convert the value you set on your store to the cryptocurrency your customer chose.
-Exchange rates are fetched hourly from CoinMarketCap.
+Exchange rates are fetched every 5 minutes.

 Supported currencies for automatic exchange rates are: